Thraka/thraka.github.io/v9/articles/tutorials/getting-started/part-3-input.md

 ---
-description: Learn how to get started with SadConsole by responding to keyboard input and moving a player object around the screen. ms.date: 01/22/2022
+description: Part 3 of the getting started series.
+Learn how to create a basic map object and how to handle keyboard input. ms.date: 01/22/2022
 ---